Notifications and synchronization

 Due to Android limitations, if any Exchange or Hotmail account is already set to sync with local contacts, Secure Mail is unable to sync contacts.

-On iOS, Secure Mail contacts can be exported and synced with the phone contacts even if users have Hotmail or Exchange set up on the device.
+On iOS, Secure Mail contacts can be exported and synced with the phone contacts.
+The contacts can be exported and synced even if users have Hotmail or Exchange set up on the device.
 You configure this feature in Endpoint Management through the Override Native Contacts Check policy for Secure Mail.
-This policy determines if Secure Mail should override the check for contacts from an Exchange/Hotmail Account configured in the native Contacts app.
+This policy determines if Secure Mail overrides the check for contacts from an Exchange/Hotmail Account configured in the native Contacts app.
 If On, the app syncs contacts to the device even if the native Contacts app is configured with Exchange/Hotmail Account.
 If Off, the app continues to block contacts sync.
 Default is On.

 Secure Mail notifications

-The following table summarizes how notifications are handled for supported mobile devices when Secure Mail is running in the foreground or background.
+The following table lists how notifications are handled for supported mobile devices when Secure Mail is running in the foreground or background.